charlottegiseleweil/pdm_report/src_drafts/things_I_removed.md

 ![(b) Change map displaying the amount of additional sediment export (in percentage) comparing a future scenario with the current baseline one [@Myanmar16]](../images/changemap.png){#fig:my123 width=35%}
 ![(c)On a static display, @polasky's strategy consists in displaying only the extreme points of the trade-off curve](../images/polasky.png){#fig:polasky width=50%}
 ![(d)Change in services for all scenarios and iterations relative to current management @Arkema2](../images/coastal4.png){fig:barplots width=60%)

+Furthermore, valuating natural capital is not a new concept; 20 years ago, @costanza1997value estimated the value of the entire biosphere to be around 33 trillion dollars per year (considered a minimum estimate, with significant uncertainty associated).
+This is the magnitude of two times the US GNP.